 A K-1 visa is a non-immigrant visa that grants a foreign national engaged to a U.S. citizen permission to enter the United States if the couple plans to marry within 90 days after its issuance.

 After their wedding, the newlyweds can file for a marriage visa or permanent residency, and the foreign partner can get a conditional green card based on the new union.
 Fiancé visas are available to same-sex and heterosexual partners, regardless of the law in the immigrant’s home country concerning same-sex marriages.

 To obtain a fiancé visa, you need to meet several requirements as follows:

-The applicant and the alien fiancé looking to immigrate to the US should be unmarried when they apply for the visa.
-If any partner had a previous marriage, they would need to provide documentary proof that the marriage had ended due to death, annulment, or divorce.
+The applicant and the alien fiancé looking to immigrate to the U.S. should be unmarried when they apply for the visa.
+If any partner had a previous marriage, they would need to provide documentary proof that the union had ended due to death, annulment, or divorce.
 You can establish this by providing a government-issued death certificate, divorce papers, or a record of annulment.

-The United States Citizenship and Immigration Services (USCIS) are also likely to assess the legitimacy of the relationship.
+The United States Citizenship and Immigration Services (USCIS) will also likely assess the relationship’s legitimacy.
 They may request photographs of the couple together, confidential or sensitive information such as letters or non-encrypted emails from the past, evidence of joint trips, written statements from colleagues and friends who are aware of the engagement, and other evidence.

 How to Apply for a K-1 Visa

 The first step to applying for the K-1 visa is to file Form I-129F with the USCIS.
 With this form, you get to establish the validity of your relationship with your fiancé(e).